Search This Blog

 Image result for Bill Murray Scrooged

 Casting Bill Murray as a comical and self-fish modern day Scrooge is just as hilarious as it sounds.
 We all know how great Murray can be at playing selfish and cynical characters and this performance is no exception.
 Every time you see him yell at people, boss his employees around, and give snarky comments to everybody that he meets (Including the ghosts) with his I don't give a crap attitude is just priceless.
-He really plays the mean side of his character so well that you hate him, but at the same time can't help but laugh at him for being this bossy asshole.
+He really plays the mean side of his character so well that you hate him, but at the same time can't help but laugh at him for being this bossy attitude.
 The best part about both the film and Murray's performance is instead of just seeing Murray act as a jerk in the opening act and having him being visited by all three ghosts in one night or having him encounter each of the three ghosts back to back that lasts the whole day, each of the three ghosts come to visit Murray as he goes on with his day and give him time after each visit to think about his encounter with the ghost that he just met.
 The idea of having each of the three ghosts appear as Murray goes on with day is a new and smart twist to the classic Christmas story that gives us more time to associate with Murray's character and watch him slowly change as he goes on with his day, while also making the appearance from each ghost less predictable and more of a surprise.

 Image result for Bill Murray Scrooged

-Outside of Murray's scenes of being a complete selfish ass to everyone that he encounters, seeing him breakdown during and after each visit is also very fun to watch due to the amount of energy that he puts into it.
+Outside of Murray's scenes of being a complete selfish jerk to everyone that he encounters, seeing him breakdown during and after each visit is also very fun to watch due to the amount of energy that he puts into it.
 I also love how subtle and yet at times humorous Murray's reactions to the things that he witnesses in the past, present, and future are.
 They're not emotionally powerful or even that depressing for that matter, but you do get a sense of Murray's grief, even when he tries to humorously shrug it off.
 As much as I praise Murray's performance, in the end when he finally changes and redeems himself, I always find myself a bit mixed on this.
 On one hand he has some really funny moments, and seeing him get together with everybody he knows, talk about the spirit Christmas (that's mostly Murray ad-libbing), as well as leading everyone in a sing-along of "Put A Little Love In Your Heart" is pretty nice and a bit uplifting.
-But on the other hand though, the speech he gives does goes on a bit too long, and above all there's hardly any subtly and gentleness in his redemption.
+But on the other hand, though, the speech he gives does goes on a bit too long, and above all there's hardly any subtly and gentleness in his redemption.
 In many other Christmas films and Specials (Especially in many film adaptations of "A Christmas Carol") when we see a character like Scrooge or George Bailey from "It's A Wonderful Life" change, they have their moments when they act crazy and overjoyed after learning the lesson that they've been taught, but there's still enough subtly and actual emotion put into both the character and performance that you feel everything that they feel which as a result makes you feel just as emotionally happy as the character is.
 With Murray on the other hand, he seems more like he lost his mind and is suffering from a nervous breakdown rather than feeling like that he actually learned the true meaning of Christmas.
-Even how he delivers that message as good as it is, he makes it sound like he’s forcing the message rather than inspiring people with his message.
+Even how he delivers that message as good as it is, he makes it sound like he’s forcing the message rather than inspiring people.
 To make matters worse, he interrupts a live airing of a Christmas show aimed for millions of viewers just to talk to the people that he know and love through the camera instead of actually approaching them or waiting for the Christmas show to nearly rap up (he interrupts the part when Scrooge finds out it’s Christmas, couldn’t he have waited once Scrooge tells Bob Cratchit that he’s going to raise his salary), and he hires a former crazy drunk employee with a shotgun to hold people in the staff hostage just so that he can give his speech.
 Do you see the problem yet?
 Like I said, a decent half of Murray's redemption does feel nice (I always get chills when he and the cast all sing together), but on the whole it just doesn't feel as emotionally touching as seeing someone like Scrooge, George Bailey, or even the Grinch (The cartoon) change their ways.
 Well it could be worse; at least Murray's transformation isn't as painful and boring as seeing Jim Carrey as "The Grinch" learning the true meaning Christmas.

 Image result for Scrooged Grace